dpyshnenko/analytics_engineering_assessment/README.md

 ## Project Goal:
 To build a small dbt project to answer the following question:
-- How much asset is staked every consecutive day since the first of July 2023 until the current date, and how much reward is expected for each of those consecutive days?
+- How much asset is staked every consecutive day since the 1st of July 2023 until the current date, and how much reward is expected for each of those consecutive days?

 ## Deliverables